 The interesting fact about this show is the performer.
 They are not professional performers, in which most of them are local family of farmers and only about 10 of them are young dancers from Hanoi College of Dance.
 Each performer has undergone a rigorous one-year training program.

 It is the local farmers to be the main spirit of the show.
 These local farmers know the story of countryside dwelling, farming, fishing and festivals better than anyone, thus, it can bring you the real experience, real stories from the real people.

 The theater itself is an engineering masterpiece.
 The natural lake was transformed into a stage, including a state-of-the-art hydrothermal system that raises the 15-ton Thuy Dinh Pagoda (pavilion on water) from under the water in just under a minute.
 As the Thay Mountain composes the background of the scenery, we also had to develop a unique illumination system to light up the hills, 1.5km away, using 40 lamps of 1500 watts!

 The costumes are made of traditional patterns and raw materials – silk and cotton.
 They are all made on-site, and in order to faithfully illustrate our history and culture, were produced under the supervision of a historian and multiple artisans.

 HOW TO GET TO THE QUINTESSENCE OF TONKIN?

-You should arrive at the amphitheater at least 30 minutes before the show on time to check in.
+You should arrive at the amphitheater at least 30 minutes before the show on time to check-in.
 Latecomers will be seated in a latecomers’ zone.
-Price difference between zone booked and latecomers’ zone will not be refunded.
+The price difference between zone booked and latecomers’ zone will not be refunded.
 Seats in latecomers’ zone are subject to amphitheater availability.